dmaccormick/Ubisoft_NEXT_2021/README.md

 This is my submission to the Ubisoft Toronto NEXT Programming Challenge 2021 (https://toronto.ubisoft.com/next/).
 The organizers distributed a simple C++ API that handled rendering, input, and so on.
 The API was released ahead of the competition so participants could prepare.
 When the competition began, we were given 48 hours to make a game within the framework to fit a theme.
 The theme was "tower defense".
 A demonstration of the game with my commentary can be found here: https://www.youtube.com/watch?v=vcNgfW8QUAI

 This repository contains the orignial API, the ECS (entity-component system) framework that I built on top of it, and then my actual tower defense game itself.
-Some basic documentation detailing more of the game's design can be found in 'Tower Defense Game Documentation.pdf' in the root folder.
+Some basic documentation detailing more of the game's design can be found by navigating into NextAPI2020/ and viewing 'Tower Defense Game Documentation.pdf'.

 ## Code Overview
-The files listed below can be found by navigating to NEXTAPI2020/GameTest/
+The files listed below can be found by navigating to NextAPI2020/GameTest/

 ### The ECS
 I built an ECS to serve as a solid but flexible foundation for the game logic.
 It is split into a few important files